Blue monkey: Description

-Despite its name, the blue monkey is not noticeably blue; it has little hair on its face, and this does sometimes give a blue appearance, but it never has the vivid blue appearance of a mandrill, for example.
+Like other mammals with the name "blue" (blue tick hound, blue wildebeest), the blue monkey often has a slaty-grey cast that can look blue to observers.
 It is mainly olive or grey apart from the face (which is dark with a pale or yellowish patch on the forehead – the "diadem" from which the species derives its common name), the blackish cap, feet, and front legs, and the mantle, which is brown, olive, or grey depending on the subspecies.
 Typical sizes range from 50 to 65 cm in length, (not including the tail, which is almost as long as the rest of the animal), with females weighing a little over 4 kg and males up to 8 kg.

 Ecology

 Habitat

 The blue monkey is found in evergreen forests and montane bamboo forests, and lives largely in the forest canopy, coming to the ground infrequently.
 It is very dependent on humid, shady areas with plenty of water.
 It eats mainly fruit and leaves, but will take some slower-moving invertebrates.
 It prefers to live in tall trees, which provide both food and shelter, and is, therefore, like almost all guenons, suffering from the loss of its natural habitat.
 Where pine plantations replace natural forest, the monkey may be treated as a threat by foresters, since it sometimes strips bark from exotic trees in a search for food or moisture.
-It is also hunted for bushmeat.
+It is also hunted for bushmeat and as payback for crop-raiding.